David Macey: Life

 David Macey was born in Sunderland and grew up in Houghton-le-Spring.
 His father was a miner who had been sent down the pit aged fourteen, and his mother a woman whose family had been unable to afford for her to take up a grammar school place.
-He was educated at Durham Johnston Grammar School and went on to read French at University College London, where he wrote a PhD on Paul Nizan.
+He was educated at Durham Johnston Grammar School and went on to study French at University College London, where he wrote a PhD on Paul Nizan.

 Interested in trying to link Marxism and psychoanalysis, Macey became a prolific contributor to Radical Philosophy.
 From 1974 he taught part-time at North London Polytechnic, UCL and City University London.
 In 1975 he was a founding member of the British Campaign for an Independent East Timor.
 After his partner Margaret Atack took a permanent post at Leeds University in 1981, Macey left academia to become a full-time writer and translator.
 Later, in 1995, he was appointed research associate in the French department of Leeds University; in 2010 he became special professor in translation at the University of Nottingham.

-Macey married Margaret Atack in 1988, and they adopted three children.
+Macey married Atack in 1988, and they adopted three children.